cmacdonnacha/react-reddit-search/README.md

 ## CI/CD

-This project uses [Github actions]([github-actions]) to continuously test, build and deploy.
+This project uses [Github actions][github-actions] to continuously test, build and deploy.
 You can see the workflow file in the [workflows](.github/workflows/continuous-integration-workflow.yml) folder.

 ![CI/CD Screenshot](https://i.imgur.com/JIGWB38.png)